Looking for jaw-dropping places to visit in Brazil? You came to the right place.

 But the next cable car takes you to the Sugarloaf Mountain, and there, my friend, you feel like Jack in Titanic, like the queen/king of the world.

-That’s the place where you understand why people call Rio de Janeiro, the Wonderful City.
+That’s the place where you understand why people call Rio de Janeiro, the Marvelous City.

 Canoa Quebrada Beach, Ceará